Respiratory therapist: Public education

-Pulmonary rehabilitation

-Pulmonary rehabilitation may be initiated as a treatment as a source for continuity of improvement after a hospital stay or as a therapeutic way to increase quality of life.
-Pulmonary rehabilitation is intended to educate the patient, the family, and improve the overall quality of life and prognosis for the patient.
-Pulmonary rehabilitation involves therapies and evaluations by respiratory therapists, occupational therapists and physical therapists.

 Credentialing and licensure

 United States and Canada

 In the United States and Canada, respiratory therapists are healthcare practitioners who, after receiving their education, complete a credentialing process and become a certified respiratory therapists (CRT) or registered respiratory therapists (RRTs).

 After satisfactorily completing the required examinations and being added to a registry, the practitioner is then eligible to apply for a license to practice in the region governed by their respective licensing body.

 In the United States, specialist respiratory therapists are clinicians who hold National Board for Respiratory Care specialty credentials, which may include neonatal/pediatric specialist (CRT-NPS or RRT-NPS), adult critical care specialist (RRT-ACCS), sleep disorder specialist (CRT-SDS or RRT-SDS), and pulmonary function technologist (CPFT or RPFT).
 The NBRC's RRT-ACCS examination is the newest NBRC examination: it was introduced in 2012.

-In the United States, you must obtain a degree in Respiratory Care and must then sit for the board exams to become a RRT.
+In the United States, one must obtain a degree in respiratory care and must then sit for the board exams to become a RRT.
 RRT is issued by the National Board for Respiratory Care after passing the Therapist Multiple-Choice Examination NBRC-TMC and Clinical Simulation Examination NBRC-CSE examinations.
 Eligibility for the NBRC-CSE examination is based on scoring high enough on the NBRC-TMC, and holding at least an Associate of Science in Respiratory Care.
 Professional credentials denoted as a Certified Asthma Educator (AE-C) may also be earned by passing the National Asthma Educator Certification Board (NAECB) exam.

 In some parts of Canada, one may practice as a provisional respiratory therapist after graduating, until writing and passing the CBRC exam.
 The RRT certification is granted by examination from the Canadian Society of Respiratory Therapists.